armory/spinnaker-operator/README.md

 `namespace` is the namespace where you want the operator to live and deploy to.

 #### Cluster install
-To install the operator:
+To install Operator:
-1. Decide and create the namespace the operator should live in.
+1. Decide what namespace you want to use for Operator and create that namespace.
 We suggest `spinnaker-operator`.
 2. If you pick a different namespace than `spinnaker-operator`, edit the namespace in `deploy/operator/cluster/role_binding.yml`.
 3. Run: